orchestral/testbench/docs/readme.md

 Orchestra Testbench Package
 ==============

-`Orchestra\Testbench` is a simple package that is suppose to help you write test cases for your Laravel package especially when there is routing involved.
+`Orchestra\Testbench` is a simple package that is supposed to help you write tests for your Laravel package, especially when there is routing involved.

 ## Installation